When China seeks investments, diplomatic rows are no barrier

 China has also threatened economic measures against Italy and Germany before their top leaders met with the Tibetan spiritual leader.

 But it does not always follow through.
-In 2010, China threatened but never implemented sanctions against U.S. weapons and aerospace firms involved in a proposed $6.4 billion arms sale to self-ruled Taiwan, including Boeing Co..
+In 2010, China threatened but never implemented sanctions against U.S. weapons and aerospace firms involved in a proposed $6.4 billion arms sale to self-ruled Taiwan, including Boeing Co.
+(BA.N).

 Spanish authorities have not publicly reported any soft economic sanctions despite angry rumblings in Beijing.